sw00/sett.sh/content/posts/2020/02/the-right-details.md

 <blockquote class="twitter-tweet"><p lang="en" dir="ltr">Programming today is exactly what you’d expect to get by paying an isolated subculture of nerdy young men to entertain themselves for fifty years.
 You get a cross between Dungeons &amp; Dragons and Rubik’s Cube, elaborated a thousand-fold. <a href="https://t.co/Mug9k7ioIG">https://t.co/Mug9k7ioIG</a></p>&mdash; Jonathan Edwards (@jonathoda) <a href="https://twitter.com/jonathoda/status/1024098312398536704?ref_src=twsrc%5Etfw">July 31, 2018</a></blockquote> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>

-As a nerdy guy who does indeed enjoy Dungeons and Dragons and Rubik's Cubes, this struck a chord.
+As a nerdy guy who does indeed enjoy Dungeons and Dragons and Rubik's Cube, this struck a chord.
 But it's not an empty, inflammatory statement, as Mr Edwards expounds further:

 >  I’m serious: Dungeons & Dragons requires mastery of an encyclopedia of minutiae; Rubik’s Cube is a puzzle requiring abstract mathematical thinking.

 While I don't agree with the entire article, it's a compelling description of sofware development in practice.
 Programming, being the most elementary activity in software development, does seem to superficially favour those who have the requisite level of monomania to master these [minutaie](https://stackoverflow.com/questions/26021181/not-enough-entropy-to-support-dev-random-in-docker-containers-running-in-boot2d).
-Far more insidious than that, is that it hints at a design philosophy and solution approach that is incrementalist and potentially suffering from [Einstellung](https://en.wikipedia.org/wiki/Einstellung_effect).
+But far more insidious than that, is that it hints at a design philosophy and solution approach that is incrementalist and potentially suffering from [Einstellung](https://en.wikipedia.org/wiki/Einstellung_effect).

 I suppose this isn't a novel insight or complaint.
 Maybe it's just a rite of passage that all developers must go through: a mid-career crisis that forms a better appreciation for software complexity, after getting burnt for the umpteenth time, finally learning\...